 Spain, unlike the United States for example, follows the “first-to-file” system, which means that the first person to apply for registration will obtain the relevant rights.
 Use does not afford any rights against third parties except in the case of well-known marks.

 Registration entails payment of the official fees, whose amount will depend on circumstances such as the specific type of right applied for, the number of classes, territory, etc.1

 1.3 What is the territoriality principle?

-The principle of territoriality means that the protection conferred by intellectual property rights is only available, in principle, in the country or countries in which registration has been obtained (or in the case of copyright, in the country where protection is sought).
+The principle of territoriality entails that the protection conferred by intellectual property rights is only available, in principle, in the country or countries in which registration has been obtained (or in the case of copyright, in the country where protection is sought).

 Thus, the registration of a trademark or a patent in the country of origin by the owner does not confer automatic protection in other countries.
 Consequently protection must be sought through additional registrations in each relevant country.

 1.4 How to overcome the limits of territoriality?

 In order to make it easier to protect intellectual property rights in different territories, Spain has ratified the main international conventions in this area.

 With rare exceptions, international intellectual property treaties allow non-Spanish nationals to protect their rights in Spain, and Spanish nationals to enjoy protection in most other countries.
 Spain’s membership of the European Union has also favored Spanish legislation to be in line with that of the rest of EU Member States.